jazy510/noncoding3torus/README.md

 A statistical analysis could be run on the data, but having no real experience with genetics or bioinformatics, would have resulted in months to learn what was normal and what was not.
 Additionally, in that process any perceptive cognitive noise floor would have been risen and the message probably would have fallen below that noise floor.

 Waiting for bouts of inspiration, one scene from a movie kept nagging.
-In the [[1997 Jodie Foster movie "Contact"](https://www.imdb.com/title/tt0118884/)], SETI received a message from deep space.
+In the [1997 Jodie Foster movie "Contact"](https://www.imdb.com/title/tt0118884/), SETI received a message from deep space.
 The scientist working on it could construct various pieces of a message, but couldn't figure out how to put them all together to decipher them.
 An old rich man, Hadden, that is somehow involved with the whole thing invited Jodie Foster's character to meet with him.
-In [[the scene](https://youtu.be/-SbKE_U4b7U?t=135)] he tells Jodie Foster's character that he found the primer used to reconstruct the messages that were eventually used to build a transportation device.
+In [the scene](https://youtu.be/-SbKE_U4b7U?t=135) he tells Jodie Foster's character that he found the primer used to reconstruct the messages that were eventually used to build a transportation device.

 In that scene Hadden says "They do, If you think like a Vegan.
 An alien intelligence is going to be more advanced and that means efficiency functioning on multiple levels and in multiple dimensions."
 That scene has always bothered me because what they showed in stacking the sheets in 3-D to form cubes is exactly what any scientist, data analyst, engineer, or ten year old child would have done in the first 30 seconds.